 - the settlor: the person who sets up the trust and places the initial assets; any person who transfers assets into the trust is the settlor;

-- the trustee: one or more appointed persons who will manage the assets; the settlor entrusts them with this task; while the settlor can also act as a trustee, it may be advisable in some cases to appoint an unrelated party;
+- the trustee: one or more appointed persons who will manage the assets; the settlor entrusts them with this task; while the settlor can also act as a trustee, it may be advisable in some cases to appoint an unrelated party.
+The use of a public trustee in NZ is possible – our team can give you more details;

 - the beneficiary: one or more individuals who will receive the assets of the trust; the settlor can add beneficiaries as he/she sees fit.